 He hides in his coffee cup when he notices her glancing back at him.
 Except the brew’s now too cold, and he coughs it back in its vessel with a grimace.
 Her laugh may be discreet, he still hears it.
 He can’t help the heat creeping up in his face as he tries to save face, glancing at his watch.
 At least he can see the time all right, he won’t have to fake that too.
 It’s already close to noon, but he doesn’t want to leave.
 He gets to his feet and walks up to the counter.

 As he waits, he pivots to admire the girl again.
 She’s even more blurry now, looking almost ethereal and it’s making her more desirable somehow.
 She’s still sitting, engrossed in that book he knows nothing about and it tugs at his heart.
 At the same time, he can’t help being jealous of those words that get her total focus.
 Only for a moment would he love to be that novel, to be the only thing she sees.

 He only realizes that he’s been staring again when she gets up to come toward him.
 He braces himself, convinced that she will either dump her coffee on his head or slap him.
-She might even call him a pervert, which wouldn’t be too far fetched.
-To his own surprises, she sits with him as she deposits her breakfast and book on the table.
+She might even call him a pervert, which wouldn’t be too far-fetched.
+To his own surprise, she sits with him as she deposits her breakfast and book on the table.

 “It’s the story of a French girl who goes to work in Japan and is pretty much bored to death… it’s pretty interesting.”